 My father and I call and text like typical 21st century family, but we also maintain written correspondence like 19th century intellectuals.
 (Occasionally we even write like them: planning a holiday visit might be phrased as “Cherished father, I propose myself the pleasure of waiting upon you and my mother this Michelmas…”).
 We’re both English majors who revel in the written word and its unique descriptive power.

-It started when I went off to college and continued through the early stage of my career.
+It started when I went off to college and continued through the early stages of my career.
 Many of our emails then commiserated about the trials of office life.
 Since he retired a few years ago, his letters have become more relaxed and meditative.
 He captures the simple delight of a hot breakfast on a winter morning, or the wonder of watching a blue heron hunt in the cattails during a walk around the local lake.

 When I read excerpts of the late Ursula Le Guin’s No Time to Spare: Thinking About What Matters, the keen observations reminded me of my father’s emails.
 So I bought him a copy as a birthday gift.
 He loved it, and lent it to me when he’d finished (that’s one reason I still favor physical books over electronic ones; they often prove a gift to more than one person).
 I’ve been a fan of Le Guin’s essays since her speculative fiction commentary The Language of the Night saved my soul in the undergraduate English department.
 This collection of her blog posts gave me a new appreciation for her not only as a writer, but as a perspicacious human being.